BigMurph619/Emerald-Monomon/readme.md

 321WRIEEjL8AP8AAgGRAAKeBhsECQEACQACCQAuEgAAAAAABBC45ATkAYYICTIGBAIyGQUgC0VtZXJhbGQgKFUpXhJeD+PDOIo=

 Click "Randomize (Save)".
-This is your new "Source ROM" Now you have a ROM ready to use the Murphmon setting strings below Load the "Source ROM" from step 2 into the randomizer, then load the Murphmon string below Randomize (Save).
+This is your new "Source ROM" Now you have a ROM ready to use the Monomon setting strings below Load the "Source ROM" from step 2 into the randomizer, then load the Monomon string below Randomize (Save).
 You're ready to play.

 Randomize the game.